Treatments and Services

 Hypothermia (Body Cooling)

-Children's can continuously record brain wave activity before and during this new form of treatment.
+Seattle Children's can continuously record brain wave activity before and during this new form of treatment.
 The brain monitor provides real-time information about the infant's brain function.
 It continuously measures the brain's electrical activity, and helps identify seizure activity.
-A baby must be at least 36 weeks' gestation (no more than four weeks early) to qualify for this treatment.
+A baby must be at least 36 weeks' gestation (no more than 4 weeks early) to qualify for this treatment.

 Inhaled Nitric Oxide Treatment (iNO)